-The carrying amounts of cash and cash equivalents, other payables and accruals and redeemable preference shares approximate their fair values and hence no fair value hierarchy has been disclosed.
+The carrying amounts of cash and cash equivalents, other payables approximate their fair values and hence no fair value hierarchy has been disclosed.

 (e) Capital risk management

 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.